dragoncoder047/aelith/ROADMAP.md

 * [X] Fix control hints overlapping with health bar
 * [X] Make gamepad type persistent in localStorage -- OR -- autodetect gamepad type
 * [X] Fix the bug with stuff falling when player opens pause menu

+## Other ideas

+* Make an animation toolkit where the players' movement is disconnected from the input, and can be animated for like cutscenes and stuff
+* add lasers, mirrors, and laser detectors
+  * need a computer analogy name for it
+* add a sandbox mode at the end called the "assembler"
+  * need a way for player to edit the world and change links
+  * using a special continuation gun thing?